DanielSiepmann/typo3-extension-workshop/Documentation/source/StartNewExtension.rst

 .. admonition:: Task

-   So let's create a new folder and add the file.
+   So let's create a new folder and add the file within the folder.

+In this example I'll use :file:`example_extension` as folder name.

 Install extension
 -----------------